galaxyproject/training-material/topics/variant-analysis/tutorials/tb-variant-analysis/tutorial.md

 >    >
 >    > > ### {% icon solution %} Solution
 >    > >
 >    > > 1.
 There are 4 output files: Forwards paired and single reads and reverse paired and single reads.
 The single reads come about when one read in a pair of reads has failed the quality checks and so is deleted.
 The other half of the pair may still be good and so it is put into the single reads file for the appropriate direction.
+While un-paired reads might sometimes be useful, paired reads are more useful because they both the sequence and the gap between reads ("insert size") can be used for further analysis.
+In a typical analysis, only paired reads are used.
 >    > >
 >    > {: .solution}
 >    {: .question}